bbauska/W3Cx-3of5/README.md

 Another mode called "path mode" or "buffered mode" will be seen later in this course, which will be useful for drawing lines, curves, arcs, and also rectangles.
 Rectangles are the only shapes that have methods for drawing them <i>immediately</i> and also other methods for drawing them in "<i>path/buffered mode</i>".
 </p>
-<h4>Example: drawing rectangles in immediate mode using bests practices</h4>
+<h4>Example: drawing rectangles in immediate mode using best practices</h4>

 <p>Let's give an example that draws several rectangles, filled or wireframe, with different colors and line widths:</p>